-Josta passes on his knowledge and has taught several filmmaking courses.
-He has made many music videos, in 2013 he wrote, directed and edited his first feature film “Way Out, The Longest Dream“, he has done a lot of work for Street Child, Children in Crisis and other NGOs and is prolific and dedicated to filmmaking.
+Josta passes on his knowledge and regularly teaches filmmaking courses, camera and editing.
+He has made many music videos, in 2018 he produced a Television series for AYV TV called ‘The Vet’ and in 2013 he wrote, directed and edited feature film “Way Out, The Longest Dream“.
+He has worked for Street Child, Children in Crisis, Music Action International, WaterAid and other NGOs and is prolific and dedicated to filmmaking.

-In 2014, Josta supported shoots with Hazel Chandler to produce short films about families affected by ebola for Street Child – these films were then aired on the BBC, Channel 4, ITV, Sky, and other international TV channels.
+Josta supported shoots with Hazel Chandler to produce short films about families affected by ebola for Street Child – these films were then aired on the BBC, Channel 4, ITV, Sky, and other international TV channels.

-Links to Josta’s videos- aka Clergyman
+Links to Josta’s videos

 Soupur by Clergyman